azecdev90/azecdev90/README.md

 Welcome to my Github profile.
 My name is **Amir Zec**.
 I am backend web developer based in **Sarajevo, <img src="https://hatscripts.github.io/circle-flags/flags/ba.svg" width="15" height="15" />    Bosnia and Herzegovina**.

-Currently, I am working as a freelance web developer.
+Currently, I am working as a full-time web developer for Additiv.
 On this Github profile, you can check some of my latest works.
 If you have any question, don't hesitate to contact me.